-Cove, where small craft can find anchorage, is situated 2 miles SW.
+Coopers Cove is a slight indentation in the west shore of Cul-de-Sac.
+Snooks Cove, where small craft can find anchorage, is situated 2 miles SW.
 This stretch of coast is clear of dangers except for a shoal area extending almost 0.2 mile from the shore at Coopers Cove.

-\ .
-163 A light (292) is shown at an elevation of 163 A light (292) is shown at an elevation of 5.3 m (17 ft) from a skeleton tower, with a red hite daymark located on a point close porth of and white daymark located on a point close north of Snook s Cove.
+163 A light (292) is shown at an elevation of 5.3 m (17 ft) from a skeleton tower, with a red and white daymark located on a point close north of Snooks Cove.

-A light (293) is shown at an elevation of 5.5 m (18 ft) from a skeleton tower, with a red and white daymark situated at the west end of Henrietta Island 0.8 mile NNE of the north end of Eskimo Island.
+164 A light (293) is shown at an elevation of 5.5 m (18 ft) from a skeleton tower, with a redand white daymark situated at the west end of Henrietta Island 0.8 mile NNE of the north end of Eskimo Island.